 10 Famous Birthdays to Celebrate in January

-Some of our favorite historical figures were born in the first month of the year.
-We couldn't possibly name them all, so here are just a handful of lives we'll be celebrating.
+Some of our favorite figures from history, literature, entertainment, pop culture, and more were born in the first month of the year.
+We couldn't possibly name them all, so here are just a handful of the lives we'll be celebrating.

 Joan d'Arc, who lived just 19 years, packed a lot into her short life.
 When she was 13, Joan began to have visions of herself leading France to victory over England—and though she was just a peasant girl who couldn't read or write, she had complete faith in her visions.
 At 16, Joan rejected an arranged marriage to carry out her mission to depose the English King Henry VI and install the French prince Charles as its rightful king.
 She gathered followers, cut her hair, put on warrior's armor, and led several successful assaults against the English in 1429.
 (Though she was in charge of troops and strategy, she didn't actively participate in combat.)
 Joan became a hero, Charles took the crown, and her forces grew.
 But she was captured by Anglo-Burgundians in 1430 and charged with 70 crimes, including witchcraft and cross-dressing.
 She was burned at the stake on May 30, 1431.
 On July 6, 1456, Joan d'Arc was declared innocent of heresy, and more than 460 years later, she was declared a saint.

 2. Zora Neale Hurston: January 7, 1891